harmony-one/h/progress/alaina-furstenberg.md

+2024-03-08 Sat: Thread on the teams progress.
+Completion of Popsicle Finance and Mellow Protocol in /w.

+2024-03-07 Fri: Community update section plus tweet.
+Continuation in /w, filling out the auto-rebalancing and completing research for Arakis, Gamma, DefiEdge, and Unipilot.

+2024-03-06 Thu: Continuation of research for /w, generally checking Sonic compatibility within different DeFi products and tracking peak TVL.
+Creation of graphics in Whisk to [promote](https://x.com/harmonyprotocol/status/1897755080390328366) the FlappyH1 referral program.
+Video generations in Sora to pair with upcoming threads.

+2024-03-05 Wed: Animation showcasing pump.one creations, [posted onto X](https://x.com/harmonyprotocol/status/1897404644948869353).
+[Promotion](https://x.com/harmonyprotocol/status/1897393586121101440) of new trading pair on Swap from CryptoLand DAO.
+Documentation of my user experience of shadow.so.
+Continuation of research for /w.

 2024-03-04 Tue: Research and testing of vfat.io and beefy finance.
 Read through their docs to contribute to /w.
 Synced with Li on liquidity pools, action items from the meeting include reading uniswap docs on automated market making and continuing to fill out /w.
 Tweeted about simple defi and designed a graphic for exchange.one.

 2024-03-03 Mon: Research for /w.
 Extensive testing of CL positions on shadow.so.
 Insights: Acquiring the assets exactly needed for this concentrated liquidity pool was very difficult.
 I explored various exchanges and buying platforms but ran into issues with gas fees, compatible wallets, and not being able to purchase Sonic directly.
 [Thread](https://x.com/harmonyprotocol/status/1896667701940248847) on the February newsletter.